Cover Image for Summer at The Wharf

 Design teams are shrinking.
 Juniors can't get hired.
 Anyone with Claude and Figma can ship a product.
 We ask the people living this change what is left for designers to do?
 We’ll try to avoid talking about the usual tools and processes.
 The panel will be provocative and grounded personal experience; focused on the economics of what we do, and the value we create as designers.

-Hosted by Tom Harding with a brilliant panel of Ben Elliot, Found by Few and Joel Gethin Lewis, UAL Creative Computing Institute
+Hosted by Tom Harding with a brilliant panel of Jade Pughe, Mother, Ben Elliot, Found by Few and Joel Gethin Lewis, UAL Creative Computing Institute and Adam Morris, The Economist

 Three leaders from financial services, brand strategy, and marketing innovation will join a panel to explore how large organisations can legitimise, fund, and ship innovation initiatives in a world where things are moving quicker than ever before.

-Hosted by Made by Many with panelists Ivan Heredia, ex.
+Hosted by Chief Innovation & Strategy Officer Mordecai with panelists Ivan Heredia, ex.
 Disney and Warner Music, Andrew Briscoe, ex.
 HSBC and Geraint Jones, Informa

 Made by Many’s long-held belief that the best way to solve problems is to stop talking about it and start making it has never felt more relevant in a world of AI.